MyPaulo/MyPaulo/README.md

-# Hello👋 I am Paul Osuji or you can simply call me Paulo
+# Hello👋 I am Paul Osuji or you can simply call me Paul

 ```python
 class SecurityEnthusiast: